JeremyCheatham/DockerCon19/README.md

 # DockerCon19
-Random Musings from DockerCon 19
+Random musings from DockerCon 19